demyanenko/Circle-Map-Rotation-Number/README.md

 Usage
 -----
-The program renders rotation map by square parts.
+The program renders the picture of rotation numbers by square parts.

 ### Configuring
 Rendering process is fully controlled by definitions in the beginning of `rmap.cu`: